iliapopov17/KEGGaNOG/README.md

 optional arguments:
-  -h, --help            show this help message and exit -i INPUT, --input INPUT
+  -h, --help            show this help message and exit --multi               “Multi” mode allows to run KEGGaNOG on multiple
+                          eggNOG-mapper annotation files (a text file with file location paths must be passed to the input) -i INPUT, --input INPUT
-                        Path to eggnog-mapper output file -o OUTPUT, --output OUTPUT
+                        Path to eggNOG-mapper output file -o OUTPUT, --output OUTPUT
                         Output folder to save results -dpi DPI, --dpi DPI   DPI for the output image (default: 300)